Denmark–Finland relations

 Denmark recognized Finland on 10 January 1918 and the two countries established diplomatic relations on 18 February 1918.
 Denmark has an embassy in Helsinki, while Finland has an embassy in Copenhagen.
 Both countries are members of the European Union, Nordic Council, Council of the Baltic Sea States, Joint Expeditionary Force, and NATO.

 Denmark and Finland, though geographically distant, have maintained contact since medieval times, with the Baltic Sea acting as a connector.
 Danish cultural and economic influences have shaped Finland, reflecting broader Nordic ties.
-Both nations share experiences as border regions and in navigating relations with powerful neighbors.